 Putting all your money into your savings isn’t smart.

-Today’s banks are offering less than 1% annual interest, and when you take into account the average inflation in the US of 2%, your money is actually losing value.
+Most banks are offering less than 1% annual interest, and when you take into account the average inflation in the US of 2%, your money is actually losing value.

-If your aim is a higher return of investments (ROI), you will need to look into better investment vehicles that would allow you to grow your assets further.
+If your aim is a higher return on investments (ROI), you will need to look into better investment vehicles that would allow you to grow your assets further.
 Other great investment options include stocks and real estate.

 Aim to invest $100-300 of your hard-earned money in a month.
-If you’re having a hard time reaching this goal, you can start a side-hustle.
+If you’re having a hard time reaching this goal, you can start a side hustle.

 How To Invest